RJ Meléndez: Early life

 As a junior, he averaged 18.6 points per game.
 He led CPCA to its first-ever SIAA state title and earned finals MVP honors.
 He averaged 24.3 points, 6.1 rebounds, 3.4 assists, 2.2 steals and 2.3 blocks as a senior, leading Central Pointe (CPCA) to a 33-7 record and took home Sunshine Independent Athletic Association (SIAA) Player of the Year and first-team All-SIAA.
 He finished his career as CPCA’s all-time leading scorer with 2,006 points.

 His high school coach was Boricua legend Richie Dalmau.

 In high school, Meléndez was rated a four-star recruit.
 He was ranked No. 56 by ESPN, No. 93 by 247Sports Composite and No. 117 by Rivals.
 He chose Illinois over Florida, Oklahoma State, Dayton, LSU, Ole Miss, VCU, Nebraska, Virginia Tech, DePaul, Iowa State, Georgia, Georgia Tech, Alabama, St. John’s, Rhode Island, UMass, Florida Atlantic and South Florida.

-College life
+College career

 As a freshman, Meléndez played in 22 games.
 He averaged 3.8 points and 1.7 rebounds.